Michael-Steshenko/window-cleaner/README.md

 Git CSM automatically installs git bash and git GUI, which I don't need, instead I use Scoop package manager to install MinGit:
 `scoop install mingit`
 now we can use the git command from command prompt and powershell.
+To be able to authenticate via the browser we can set git credential manager:
+`config --global credential.helper manager`
+We can also share the credential manager with WSL by running the following command in WSL:
+`git config --global credential.helper "/mnt/c/Users/MichaelWork/scoop/apps/mingit/current/mingw64/bin/git-credential-manager.exe"`

 ### WSL 2
 Windows subsystem for linux